bldl/emplace-spidermonkey/README.md

 The proposal we have dealt with so far introduced a flexible solution by allowing both an `update` and an `insert` function, which added unnecessary complexity to the usage of `upsert`.
 Even though flexibility can be a good thing, it will in this case influence the cost of simplicity, which is very important for widespread adoption in programming languages.

 The process of checking if a `key` exists and then inserting it if not, is most likely the primary use case of this method.
-By following the steps of the initial proposal, this process became unnecessarily complicated.
+By following the steps of this proposal, the process became unnecessarily complicated.
 Most developers typically just need to insert a `value` if the given `key` is missing, rather than having to provide sepreate logic for both `insert` and `update`.

 In additon, the approach of the original proposal don't align well with common practices in other known programming languages.
 An example which offers a similar and simpler functionality is seen in Python and is called <a href="https://docs.python.org/2/library/stdtypes.html#dict.setdefault" target="_blank">`setdefault`</a>.
-This method is written more about in the "Explaining the new proposal" section of the tutorial.
+You can read more about this method in the next section of the tutorial.

 By making it overcomplicated and a feature that is not commonly found in other languages, the method is at risk at being underutilized.
 Reducing the scope to a more straightforward function makes it more intuitive and more likely to be used effectively.